seanthegeek/powertools/EMET/README.md

 Download [`EMET_Setup.msi`](https://www.microsoft.com/en-us/download/details.aspx?id=53354), and place it in the same directory as `emet.ps1`.

+### Local installation

 Open a PowerShell session as an administrator by right-clicking on PowerShell and clicking "Run as administrator".

-`cd` to the directory where `emet.ps1` is located.
+`cd` to the directory where `Deploy-EMET.ps1` is located.
 Then run:

-    PowerShell -ExecutionPolicy Bypass -File  .\emet.ps1 /install
+    PowerShell -ExecutionPolicy Bypass -File  .\Deploy-EMET.ps1 /install

 If the .NET installer `NDP462-KB3151800-x86-x64-AllOS-ENU.exe` is located in the directory, it will be run silently.
 Next, `EMET_Setup.msi` will be installed, and the default configuration will be applied.

+### Remote installation

+1. Place `Deploy-EMET.ps1`, `EMET Setup.msi`, and `NDP462-KB3151800-x86-x64-AllOS-ENU.exe` in a new directory named `EMET`.
+2. ZIP up the directory, then place it in a client-accessaible

 Configuration
 -------------